The Office of the Secretary of State of Wisconsin

 - Doug La Follette, Secretary of State

 The Office of the Secretary of State processes requests for apostilles and authentications.
-The fee for standard service (3-5 day processing time) is $10 per document.
+The fee for standard service (up to a 10-day processing time) is $10 per document.
 We offer expedited service to assist those who have serious emergencies.
 This service (1-2 day processing time) is available for $35 per document.

 B41W State Capitol, Madison WI 53703

 Due to rising concerns about COVID-19 (aka Coronavirus) the State Capitol Building has been closed.
 The Secretary of State Office is temporarily suspending walk-in services to better protect the health and safety of our staff and customers.

 The phone lines will remain open from 9:00am-12:00pm and from 1:00pm-4:00pm daily, and we will continue to respond to email during working hours.
 We are currently continuing to process documents received via USPS, UPS, FedEx, and other couriers.

 We apologize for any inconvenience and appreciate your patience during this time.